ginjo/rack_warden/README.md

     # All routes are now protected

+### Rack

+You can also use RackWarden with bare Rack applications.
+A ruby application framework is not necessary.

+config.ru

+    map "/" do
+      use RackWarden
+      run MyApp
+    end

 ## Configuration

-RackWarden will look for a yaml configuration file named rack\_warden.yml in your project root or in your project-root/config/ directory.
+RackWarden will look for a yaml configuration file named rack_warden.yml in your project root or in your project-root/config/ directory.
 You can specify any of RackWarden's settings here.

     ---
     database: sqlite3:///usr/local/some_other_database.sqlite3.db